Note: This post contains affiliate links. If you use these links to buy something, we may earn a commission. See wesbite terms here. Thanks.

 Best: Miyoko’s Vegan Cream Cheese

 Miyoko’s specializes in creamy vegan products, so it’s no surprise their vegan cream cheese is the clear winner.
 It’s cashew-based, so it’s very spreadable and indulgent.
 It also has a gourmet feel to it.
 There are three flavors: classic, lox, and scallion.
-Find them here.
+Available on Amazon here and also find them here.

 Tofutti Better Than Cream Cheese

 Tofutti uses a blend of oils and tofu as the base of their four vegan cream cheeses: plain, herbs and chives, garlic and herb, and whipped.
 The plain isn’t savory at all, so it’s a great choice for making vegan desserts.
 I’ve actually made cannolis with it!
-Find them here.
+It’s here on Amazon and with store listing here.

 Trader Joe’s Vegan Cream Cheese